nextgis/docs_ngweb/source/webmaps_admin.rst

 .. note::
    Max and min scale can be set not only using the Web Map’s Layers tab, but also in the layer style itself (See an `example <https://docs.nextgis.com/docs_ngweb/source/mapstyles.html#osm-water-line>`_).
 If the layer should not be displayed in a certain range of scales, we recommend to mark it in the Web Map’s layer settings.
 If the scale limit is only set within the style, empty tiles will be generated in other scales, which is less efficient.

+To go back to the layer list, press **Hide details**.

 The order of the layers on a map can be different from the order in which they appear in the tree.
-Click "Layer order" in the "Layers" tab of the map settings.
+Click "Customize draw order" in the "Layers" tab of the map settings.
 It allows to choose the order of the displayed layers without affecting the groups.

 .. figure:: _static/admin_webmap_layerorders_1_cut.jpg
    :name: ngweb_admin_webmap_layerorders_1